GGebook smalllogo

 This graph shows a body that is speeding up, or accelerating.
 The steeper the line, the higher the acceleration.
 (The solid line shows a higher acceleration than the the dotted line).
 This graph shows a body that is slowing down, or decelerating.
 (You can also describe this a negative acceleration).

 Figure 2.
-Basic Velocity-Time Graph Features
+Basic Speed-Time Graph Features

 As you can see, these graphs look very similar to the distance-time graphs and they are easily confused.
 Take care to check the label on the y-axis to make sure you know which is which.
 Some people just seem to have a knack for understanding what any motion graph is showing.
 If you find this more difficult, you need to learn these shapes.